-These new global data sets within AMP work really well when used within an orthographic or three-dimensional globe view with tools such as WebGL Earth:
+These new global data sets within AerisWeather Maps work really well when used within an orthographic or three-dimensional globe view with tools such as WebGL Earth:

 The new global forecast datasets cover a variety of weather metrics: